Financial Definitions

 Central Bank Digital Currency (CBDC)

 CBDCs are NOT cryptocurrencies.
 They are a digital form of a country’s fiat currency issued by its central bank.
-Although they are both digital currencies, cryptocurrencies are deregulated, untraceable, and outside of government control, whereas, CBDCs are issued, monitored, and regulated by federal governments.
-CBDCs claim to help promote financial inclusion, simplify monetary and fiscal policy implementation, and explore the potential impact on economies, financial networks, and stability, however, CBDCs are really just a more controllable dollar giving the government the ability to act as your back, and for them enact policies through your money.
+Although they are both digital currencies, cryptocurrencies are deregulated, untraceable, and outside government control, whereas, CBDCs are issued, monitored, and regulated by federal governments.
+CBDCs claim to help promote financial inclusion, simplify monetary and fiscal policy, and explore the potential impact on economies, financial networks, and stability, however, CBDCs are really just a more controllable dollar giving the government the ability to act as your back, and for them enact policies through your money.
 This means the governments will have the ability to tell you when and where you can spend your money, and they can turn it off at any time.
 Do you want the government to be your bank?

 Cold Wallet & Hot Wallet